-One of the areas I really wanted to tackle this year was our entry closet.
-While it is a decent size and does hold coats, it also holds a huge assortment of scrapbooking stuff (I should have joined a twelve step program) as well as lots of memorabilia that has been piling up.
+One of the areas I really wanted to tackle this year was purging the entry closet.
+While it is a decent size and does hold coats, it also holds a huge assortment of scrapbooking stuff (I should have joined a twelve step program) as well as lots of memorabilia piling up.
 It had been weighing on my mind but I knew it would be time consuming.

 I was not prepared, friends, for the range of emotions this box held.
 I loved my daddy y’all and always considered myself a daddy’s girl.
 He was not the “standard” dad.
 Typically 9 months out of the year for pretty much my entire life my dad was on the road working.
 We lived for that phone call once a week to catch up.
 It was not easy for my mom and the only saving grace was he provided enough she did not have to worry much about finances.